| |

 Syrian Oregano

-This quick-growing herb has a robust flavor that adds a delicious spicy oregano taste to your dishes.
+This quick-growing herb has a robust flavor that adds a delicious spicy oregano-mint taste to your dishes.

 • Scientific Name: Origanum syriacum